goblimey/go-ntrip/README.md

 the first pair of bits 01 means that the receiver did not pick up signal 1 from satellite 2 but it did pick up signal 13.
-The second pair 11 means that
-both signals were observed from satellite 4, and so on.
+The second pair 11 means that it observed both signals from satellite 4, and so on.

 The cell mask is the last item in the header.